hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250803342v1-from-legacy-to-standard-llm-assisted-transformation-of-cybersecurity.md

 ---
 layout: default
-title: From Legacy to Standard: LLM-Assisted Transformation of Cybersecurity Playbooks into CACAO Format
+title: "From Legacy to Standard: LLM-Assisted Transformation of Cybersecurity Playbooks into CACAO Format"
 ---

 # From Legacy to Standard: LLM-Assisted Transformation of Cybersecurity Playbooks into CACAO Format